 Acid stopping drugs promote bacterial overgrowth, weaken our resistance to infection, reduce absorption of essential nutrients, and increase the likelihood of developing IBS, other digestive disorders, and cancer.
 The pharmaceutical companies have always been aware of these risks.
 When acid-stopping drugs were first introduced, it was recommended that they not be taken for more than six weeks.
 Clearly this prudent advice has been discarded, as it is not uncommon today to encounter people who have been on these drugs for decades – not weeks.

-What’s more, a recent study showed that proton-pump inhibitors (PPIs) – the most popular class of acid-suppressing drugs – induce “rebound acid reflux” in healthy people.
 The researchers took a group of people without any history of reflux and put them on PPIs for 8 weeks (where did they find these volunteers???)
 More than 40% of the healthy volunteers developed rebound acid-related symptoms like heartburn, acid regurgitation and dyspepsia once they stopped taking the drugs.
 (6) The authors of the study stated:

 If rebound acid hypersecretion (RAHS) induces acid-related symptoms, this might lead to PPI dependency and thus have important implications.